DonsetPG/narya/README.md

 We also built 4 notebooks to explain how to use our models and a colab:

-(Some issues might exist with the Tracker at the end of the colab.
-I'll investigate it when I have some time)

 - [Colab](https://colab.research.google.com/drive/1VC3yd_M4va86N0q9NsYT0ajhCZ-k1sBO?usp=sharing)
 - [Each tracking model](https://github.com/DonsetPG/narya/blob/master/models_examples.ipynb)
 - [Complete Tracker](https://github.com/DonsetPG/narya/blob/master/full-tracking.ipynb)